-- Provide your donkeys with good quality feeding straw (barley and wheat are best) ad-lib with small quantities of hay, haylage or grazing plus a vitamin and mineral supplement such as TopSpec Donkey Forage Balancer that does not promote weight gain
+- Provide the donkey with good quality feeding straw (barley and wheat are best) ad-lib with small quantities of hay, haylage or grazing plus a vitamin and mineral supplement such as TopSpec Donkey Forage Balancer that does not promote weight gain.

-- Check your donkeys can manage to eat long fibres such as straw, haylage, and hay.
+- Check the donkey can manage to eat long fibres such as straw, haylage, and hay.
 Donkeys with dental issues may require long fibres to be replaced by a short chop diet instead.
-Donkeys should have their teeth checked by an equine dental technician or vet at least once a year
+Donkeys should have their teeth checked at least once a year by an equine dental technician or vet who has gained the BEVA/BVDA qualifications and are members of the BAEDT.

-- Monitor your donkeys' weight regularly, they are prone to weight gain which can predispose them to laminitis and hyperlipaemia
+- Condition score donkeys regularly, they are prone to weight gain which can predispose them to laminitis and hyperlipaemia.

-- Feed according to body condition, restrict intake of energy rich feeds (eg hay, haylage or grass) if a donkey is overweight but always ensure a source of fibre (eg straw) is available to satisfy its need to trickle feed
+- Feed according to body condition, restrict intake of energy rich feeds (eg hay, haylage or grass) if a donkey is overweight but always ensure a source of fibre (eg straw) is available to satisfy their need to trickle feed.

 - Ensure all supplementary feeds are high in fibre, low in calories and suitable for laminitics.